usnistgov/iheos-toolkit2/xdstools2/src/main/webapp/toolkitx/testkit/tests/11966/readme.txt

-PnR.b Accept document
+# PnR.b Accept document

+## Overview

-submit - Generate a Provide and Register.b transaction to the Repository under test which is already configured to forward Register.b transactions to the Public Registry.
+Send a Provide and Register transaction to the Repository under test containing a single document.

-eval - The Public Registry is queried to validate the metadata forwarded.
+The Repository is expected to forward the metadata to a Registry simulator.

-When using xdstest to run this step, make sure it sends to the Public Registry.
-This can be done using the -s pub command line option to xdstest.
+Initialization instructions for the Repository under test are at the top of the window.
+The forwarding of the metadata will be validated by querying the Registry simulator.

+This test does not Retrieve the document.
+This tests the submission only.